AlexiaVtr/no-repeating-xml/README.md

-# Welcome to the no-repeating-xml repository!
+# Welcome to the no-repeating-xml script!

 This repository contains a JavaScript script that prevents global components from being duplicated in WebSphere when adding new libraries.
 The application replaces .xml names by adding a number to the end to avoid conflicts.